 Exercise intensity is key when it comes to activating a GH response in your body.
 You want your workouts to be rather fast and furious, keeping total workout time no greater than 60 minutes.
 After that, you start to see a rapid decline in hormone response in the body.

-You have a lot of work to do in just 60 minutes so in order to maximize your time in the gym, stick to "supersets" for your exercises and keep your rest periods to a minimum (about 60-90 seconds between sets).
-A superset involves going straight from exercise 1 to exercise 2 without resting or with minimal rest in between.
-Once you've completed both exercises, you will take a short break (remember..."short" means just 60-90 seconds!) and go back to exercise 1 again to hit the next superset.
+You have a lot of work to do in 60 minutes so in order to maximize your time in the gym, stick to "super sets" for your exercises and keep your rest periods to a minimum (about 60-90 seconds between sets).
+A super set involves going straight from one exercise to another without resting or with minimal rest in between.
+Once you've completed both exercises, you will take a short break (from 60-90 seconds) and go back to the first exercise to hit the next superset.

-Be sure to pause and squeeze your targeted muscle at the peak contraction point (for bicep curls as an example, this would be in the "up" position).
+Be sure to pause and squeeze your targeted muscle at the peak contraction point.
+(For biceps curls as an example, this would be in the "up" position.)

-Once you're done with your workout, save about 5 minutes at the end for "sprint training"...
+Once you're done with your workout, save about five minutes at the end for sprint training.

-Researchers from Loughborough University have shown that a group of athletes who conducted a short series of 30-second sprints reached growth hormone levels 25 TIMES their resting levels approximately 30 minutes after training.
+Researchers from Loughborough University in the United Kingdom have shown that a group of athletes who conducted a short series of 30-second sprints reached growth hormone levels 25 times their resting levels approximately 30 minutes after training.

 So at the end of your workout, do three to six 30-second sprints on your gym's track or on the road to finish off the day and set yourself up for peak GH output.

-Jeff Anderson is a 10 year veteran of the U.S. Army, a Master Instructor of Close Quarters Combat self defense, and President of the International Society of Close Quarter Combatants.
-A full time self defense author and instructor, Jeff has trained military, law enforcement, and civilians in advanced close quarter combat tactics for "real life" self defense.
-Get weekly close combat videos and other “reality based” training at Jeff’s website www.CloseQuartersCombat.com.
+Jeff Anderson is a veteran of the U.S. Army, a master instructor of close quarters combat self-defense and president of the International Society of Close Quarter Combatants.
+A full-time, self-defense author and instructor, Anderson has trained military, law enforcement and civilians in advanced close quarter combat tactics for "real-life" self-defense.